 In this week's blogpost we share some advice from WakeupData's CEO, Dennis Cassøe.

-In his guide he outlines the best techniques to use in order to find freelancers who are most experienced and relevant to your specific industry.
+After facing this exact decision, WakeupData opted to take the freelance route for small-scale development tasks.
+Here Dennis shares some of his advice for the best techniques to use in order to find freelancers who are most experienced and relevant to your specific industry.

 The main issue is to find someone who:

 - Has the required skill set needed for the assignment you have on hand.

 - Matches you in regards to your style of work.